List of Stargate SG-1 characters: Asgard

-The Asgard are a benevolent race that, according to the mythology of Stargate, gave rise to Norse mythology on Earth and inspired accounts of the Roswell grey aliens.
+The Asgard are a benevolent race whose former homeworld is the planet Othala.
+According to the mythology of Stargate, they gave rise to Norse mythology on Earth and inspired accounts of the Roswell grey aliens.
 The Asgard can no longer reproduce and perpetuate themselves by transferring their minds into new clone bodies as necessary.
 Extremely advanced technologically, the threat of their intervention shields many planets in the Milky Way from Goa'uld attack, including Earth.

 The Asgard provide much assistance to Earth in the way of technology, equipment, and expertise.
-Their main adversary in Stargate SG-1 are the mechanical Replicators, against which they enlist the aid of SG-1 on several occasions.
+Their main adversaries in Stargate SG-1 are the mechanical Replicators, against which they enlist the aid of SG-1 on several occasions.
 The entire Asgard civilization chooses to self-destruct in "Unending" (S10E20; series finale) due to the degenerative effects of repeated cloning.
-A small colony of Asgard still exist in the Pegasus galaxy that were able to stop cloning's diminishing returns.
+A small colony of Asgard still exists in the Pegasus galaxy and they were able to stop cloning's diminishing returns.

 Most Asgard characters on the show are directly named after Norse gods.
 Prominent one-time characters include Aegir (voiced by Michael Shanks in "New Order", named after Aegir), Heimdall (voiced by Teryl Rothery in "Revelations", named after Heimdallr) and Loki (voiced by Peter DeLuise in "Fragile Balance", named after and based on Loki).
 Stargate SG-1 had several Asgard puppets, and six puppeteers were necessary to make the different parts of the main Asgard puppet work.